binishmanandhar23/DynamicCurve/README.md

 or if you want to further customize the module, simply import it.

 ## Note
-If there are any confusions just clone github repository for the example app shown in the gifs below.
+If there are any confusions just clone github repository for proper use cases & to get the example app shown in the gifs below.

 # Setting up the view